Ultrasonic Mixing of Cement Paste For Concrete

 Process Integration of Ultrasonic Mixers into Cement Production

-Hielscher offers ultrasonic mixers for the effective dispersing of cement, silica, fly ash, pigments or CNTs.
-First, any dry material should be premixed with water in order to form a high concentration – yet pumpable paste.
-The Hielscher ultrasonic mixer, deagglomerates and disperses the particles using cavitational shear.
-In result, the entire surface of each particle is fully exposed to water.
+Hielscher offers ultrasonic mixers for the effective dispersing of cement, silica, fly ash, pigments, or CNTs.
+First, any dry material should be premixed with water to form a high concentration yet pumpable paste.
+The Hielscher ultrasonic mixer deagglomerates and disperses the particles using cavitational shear.
+As a result, the entire surface of each particle is fully exposed to water.

 Ultrasonic Processing of Cement Paste

-The dispersing of silica, fly ash, pigments or other nanomaterials, such as carbon nanotubes, requires other processing intensities and energy levels.
-For this reason we recommend a separate ultrasonic mixer to produce a well dispersed slurry/paste that is then added to the concrete mix.
-Please click at the graphic above for a schematic drawing of this process.
+The dispersing of silica, fly ash, pigments, or other nanomaterials, such as carbon nanotubes, requires other processing intensities and energy levels.
+For this reason, we recommend a separate ultrasonic mixer to produce a well-dispersed slurry/paste that is then added to the concrete mix.
+Please click on the graphic above for a schematic drawing of this process.

 Batch Volume | Flow Rate | Recommended Devices |